royalh23/sub-strings/README.md

-This Ruby project finds all the substrings and how many times they have been repeated in a given string.
+This Ruby program finds all the substrings and how many times they have been repeated in a given string.